What's in UK Tap Water? 7 Facts

 Why is my tap water cloudy?

 Seeing cloudy water coming out of your tap can be a bit alarming.
-If you're wondering why this strange phenomenon is occurring, the answer could be due to changes in the piping system or some type of sediment buildup.
+If you're wondering why this is happening, the answer could be due to changes in the piping system or some type of sediment buildup.
 Too much air may have recently been released from the pipes and, when combined with the pressure of flowing water, creates tiny bubbles.
 Or it could mean that some minerals have been dissolved in the water during its flow, creating a milky appearance.

 Is tap water good for you?